mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 merge many pieces of data (a reduce operation in map-reduce) to produce a given output.
 The process chain could then be viewed as tree growth with time running backward.
 The leaves are the data sources.
 Each growth season is one processing stage.
-As time moves forward the tree may strink from many branches to a single trunk that is the current data state.
+As time moves forward the tree shrinks from many branches to a single trunk that is the current data state.
 The structure we use, however, is more flexible than real tree growth.
 Many-to-many mixes of data will produce a tree that does not look at all like the plant forms of nature, but we hope